mel-project/docs.earendil.network/en/getting-started/browsing-web.md

     SimpleProxy - x83aqrnq6awfp96qrjg5rmxr49d1bqlm:12345
     ```

-    Now clients can use your web-proxy haven by putting `x83aqrnq6awfp96qrjg5rmxr49d1bqlm:12345` as the `remote_ep` when specifying `simple-proxy` as their SOCKS5 fallback option!
+    Now clients can use your web-proxy haven by putting `x83aqrnq6awfp96qrjg5rmxr49d1bqlm:12345` as the `remote` when specifying `simple-proxy` as their SOCKS5 fallback option!